Skip to main content

 • Track portable device: will enable/disable RDP USB blocking.

 • Block clipboard sharing through RDP: will enable/disable RDP clipboard tracking.
-If you enable this option, another option, Exclude processes below from clipboard tracking will be shown.
-You can exclude certain apps/processes from the blocking by entering them in this field.
+If this option is enabled, an additional field, Exclude processes below from clipboard tracking, is shown.
+This allows you to exempt specific applications or processes from the clipboard blocking rule by entering them into the field.

-• Also note that these settings apply to an RDP session only and not the user's computer.
-For example, if you enable the Track portable devices option, Teramind will block devices such as USB drives, external webcams, etc., on the remote host computer, not the user's computer.
+• It is critical to note that these configurations apply only to the RDP session host itself, not to the user's local computer.
+For example, if the Track portable device option is enabled, Teramind will block devices like USB drives and external webcams on the remote ‘host’ computer, not the ‘client’ computer the user is connecting from.

 Restrictions:

-• Disable all local admin accounts, except built-in: If you turn on this option, you can specify a new admin user and password.
-Then, when an admin logs in as a current Windows user, a new admin will be created, and all existing admin accounts will be disabled.
+• Disable all local admin accounts, except built-in: Enabling this option requires you to specify a Built-in admin new username and Built-in admin new password.
+Upon an administrator's next login, a new Windows administrator account will be created, and all other existing local administrator accounts will be disabled.

-• Disable USB devices (except keyboard & mouse): If you turn on this option, then all the USB devices will be blocked except for the keyboard and mouse.
+• Disable USB devices (except keyboard & mouse): When enabled, this option will block all USB devices connected to the computer, with the sole exceptions being the keyboard and the mouse.

 Data upload: